chrisglein/chrisglein.github.io/_posts/2012-01-24-music-made-me-part-1.md

 <a href="zune://navigate/?trackID=E94FDA00-0100-11DB-89CA-0019B92A3933">Blueberry Hill - Fats Domino</a><br />
 <br />
 We begin at the stretches of memory.
 This is a song that I recognize instantly, but couldn't place unaided.
-From what I've gathered it's highly likely that the photo you see <a href="http://chrisglein.blogspot.com/2011/04/guitar-story.html">here</a> could be from a family jam session to this song.
+From what I've gathered it's highly likely that the photo you see [here]({% post_url /2011-04-21-guitar-story %}) could be from a family jam session to this song.
 Air guitar be damned; real aspiring musicians use a broom.
 Never mind the fact that the song barely has any guitar in it at all...<br />
 <br />

 <a href="zune://navigate/?trackID=4F041300-0100-11DB-89CA-0019B92A3933">Johnny B. Goode - Chuck Berry</a><br />